Check out my recipe for making Slow Cooker Pot Roast!

 Slow-cooking pot roast helps to bring out all of its wonderful flavors and creates the most tender and delicious dish that your family is sure to love!
 An added bonus to slow-cooking pot roast is that it's super easy to do!
 There are just a couple of easy steps and then set the timer and let the slow cooker work its magic for you!

-This recipe was made using the Ninja® Foodi® PossibleCooker™ PRO but any brand of slow cooker can be used.
+This recipe was made using the Ninja® Foodi® PossibleCooker™ PRO.
+Any slow cooker can be used for this recipe.

 Slow-cooking tougher cuts of meat helps to break down the meat and make it more tender.
 During the slow-cooking process, the flavors develop more and the finished product is a very flavorful, tender, and juicy meal.
 Slow cooking works really well on tougher meat and not so great on already tender or low-in-fat meat.